Houses of multiple occupation standards

 In general every manager should ensure that the house is properly managed, and that:

-- A notice is displayed in the house showing the name, address and telephone number of the manager or agent
+- a notice is displayed in the house showing the name, address and phone number of the manager or agent

 Standards of repair

-The Housing Health and Safety Rating System (HHSRS) applies from April 2006 to all properties.
+The Housing Health and Safety Rating System (HHSRS) applies to all properties.
 The hazard categories are:

 - damp and mould growth